cake-build/website/input/docs/getting-started/setting-up-a-new-project.md

 Choose the runner suitable for your scenario.
 See [Runners](../running-builds/runners) for other possibilities how to run Cake scripts.

-For this tutorial we use the recommended approach using the [.NET Tool](../running-builds/runners/dotnet-tool) on .NET Core 3.0 and newer.
+For this tutorial we use the recommended approach using the [Cake .NET Tool](../running-builds/runners/dotnet-tool) on .NET Core 3.0 and newer.

 Make sure to have a tool manifest available in your repository or create one using the following command: